goplus/spx/README.md

 }
 ```

 We call `onStart` and `onMsg` to listen events. `onStart` is called when the program is started.
-And `onMsg` is called when someone call `broadcast` to broadcast a message.
+And `onMsg` is called when someone calls `broadcast` to broadcast a message.

 When the program starts, Kai says `Where do you come from?`, and then broadcasts the message `1`.
 Who will recieve this message?
 Let's see codes in [Jaime.spx](tutorial/01-Weather/Jaime.spx):